AnuragSingh015/devops_project/README.md

 Step 6:-Deployment on AWS (Amplify):
 We chose AWS Amplify as the deployment platform, where we host our website.
 Amplify provides a fully managed environment for deploying web applications.

-Blog Website link deployed via AWS Amplify:- https://prod.dci77ndo0b8u0.amplifyapp.com/(Not working now, can check it in documents)
+Blog Website link deployed via AWS Amplify:- https://prod.dci77ndo0b8u0.amplifyapp.com/ (Not working now, can check it in documents)